 I originally wrote this article in December 2018, but recently added citations for those of you who, like me, like to review research articles yourselves.
 Reading back through our story got me excited about elderberry all over again.
-Thankfully we haven't had the flu in our house this year.
-My husband finally got the flu shot for the first time after some major peer pressure from our kids (turned out to be a very effective strategy if you are looking for ways to motivate your spouse to vaccinate).
+Thankfully we haven't had the flu in our house for some time.
+My husband finally got the flu shot for the first time in 2019 after some major peer pressure from our kids (turned out to be a very effective strategy if you are looking for ways to motivate your spouse to vaccinate).
 And although we don't use elderberry prophylactically in our house, we know exactly what to run to if there are signs of illness.

 I love that more and more people are realizing the power of elderberry.
 This is a great read for those who would like to understand the science behind this natural treatment.